Hergy Mayala: Calgary Stampeders

-Montreal Alouettes
+Montreal Alouettes (first stint)

 On February 8, 2022, it was announced that Mayala had signed with his hometown team, the Montreal Alouettes.
-On February 14, 2023, Mayala was released by the Alouettes.
+On February 14, 2023, his contract expired and he became a free agent.

 New Orleans Breakers

 On February 15, 2023, Mayala signed with the New Orleans Breakers of the United States Football League (USFL).
+He was transferred to the team's inactive list on March 19, 2023, and activated from the suspended list on March 26.
+He was released on April 10.